March 25, 2021

 Surgery.
 Taking a biopsy of the prostate is often one of the best options.
 By taking a sample of the prostate, doctors are able to tell for sure if there is a presence of cancer.

-With the case of cancer diagnoses, it is extremely important to follow the doctor’s orders and get up to date on all recommended cancer screenings.
+With the case of cancer diagnoses, it is extremely important to follow the doctor’s orders and get up to date on all recommended screenings.
 While it may seem like a hassle, getting screened can save your life; finding cancer before it can spread.

 Some of the important things to remember with cancer screenings is that there is the possibility of false positive and false negative results.
 While these tests are an amazing asset, they are far from foolproof.